U.S. Department of Education, Office of Inspector General

 3. Assisting team members in obtaining testimonial evidence through interviews of officials responsible for activities being audited.

 4. Examining records and other information, such as policies and procedures, invoices, contracts, grant agreements, and grant expenditure documentation.

-To fulfill responsibilities, up to 25 percent travel may be required.
+To fulfill these responsibilities, up to 25 percent travel may be required.

 b.
 A combination of college education and experience in performance auditing.

 3. May be required to complete background investigation and drug screening.